 Community Health Education

-The Community Health Education concentration in the University of Massachusetts Amherst School of Public Health and Health Sciences prepares public health professionals to design and implement programs to assist all people to participate in their life situations to the fullest extent of their capabilities.
-As part of the Department of Health Promotion and Policy, the Community Health Education concentration offers a wide range of academic programs including:
+The Community Health Education program in the University of Massachusetts Amherst School of Public Health and Health Sciences prepares public health professionals to design and implement programs to assist all people to participate in their life situations to the fullest extent of their capabilities.
+As part of the Department of Health Promotion and Policy, the Community Health Education program offers a range of degrees including:

 - Master of Public Health (M.P.H.)